-a bucolic place for arts and though
+an inspiring place for arts and thought

 In “a landscape at the world’s end” located in Provence, the Fondation des Treilles was created by Anne Gruner-Schlumberger (1905-1993).
 It is a place that promotes dialogue between creators and researchers.

 Covering nearly 300 hectares, the estate is made up of forests and landscapes remodeled by Henri Fisch, while perpetuating a tradition of agricultural activities: cultivation of olive, vine, lavender and beekeeping.
-15 guest houses, that were built by Pierre Barbe or were renovated old hovels, dot the estate.
+15 guest houses, that were either built by Pierre Barbe or renovated old hovels, dot the estate.

-Conceived by its founder as an “instrument” in the service of research and the arts, since 1981 the foundation has been hosting international high-level research teams in all fields of science, literature and the arts in seminars and interdisciplinary residential studies.
+Conceived by its founder as an “instrument” at the service of research and the arts, since 1981 the foundation has been hosting international high-level research teams in all fields of science, literature and the arts in seminars and interdisciplinary residential studies.

 In a quiet and isolated place, conducive to inspiration, it welcomes writers in residence (since 2008), photographers (since 2011), and young lyric singers in a “Voice Academy ” (since 2017).